KeremAydin98/how-would-carl-sagan-tweet/README.md

   <img src="https://user-images.githubusercontent.com/77073029/198904058-4128eb4c-0b48-4bcd-9948-7c60470b931e.png" />
 </p>

-They make sense in some way, however it can still be improved using more layers and more data.
+They make sense in some way, but it can still be improved using more layers and more data.
 I was limited by my GPU capability.